wsmyc/From-scratch-Transformer/README.md

 **License:** MIT
 **Contributions:** Issues and PRs are welcome.
 If you use this for research or education, please cite the original *Attention Is All You Need* paper.

----

-*Built with PyTorch.
-No black-box `nn.Transformer` modules were harmed in the making of this repository.*